Vivian-celine/E-Commerce-Star-Schema-Data-Warehouse-Power-BI-Analytics/README.md

 ---

 ## Insight
-— Seasonal Sales Spike
+🔹 — Seasonal Sales Spike
    December recorded the highest sales, total orders, average order value, and total profit, showing strong seasonal buying    behaviour compared to November and January.
-— Revenue vs Profit Difference
+🔹 — Revenue vs Profit Difference
-Home appliances generated the highest revenue (1.06M), but Kitchen appliances generated the highest profit (47K), showing that high sales volume does not always translate into high profitability.
+   Home appliances generated the highest revenue (1.06M), but Kitchen appliances generated the highest profit (47K),
+   showing that high sales volume does not always translate into high profitability.
-— Loss-Making Products
+🔹 — Loss-Making Products
-Five appliances (Home theatre, Microwave oven, Gaming console, Clothe dryer, Water heater) are operating at negative profit margins, meaning they cost more than they generate in revenue.
+   Five appliances (Home theatre, Microwave oven, Gaming console, Clothe dryer, Water heater) are operating at negative
+   profit margins, meaning they cost more than they generate in revenue.
-— Profit Driven by Customer Spending Behaviour
+🔹 — Profit Driven by Customer Spending Behaviour
    The increase in profit in December was driven by higher order volume and higher average order value, not price increases.
-— Low Customer Retention
+🔹 — Low Customer Retention
    The majority of customers place only 1–3 orders, indicating reliance on one-time or low-frequency buyers.
-— Uneven Customer Distribution by City
+🔹 — Uneven Customer Distribution by City
    Active purchasing customers are unevenly distributed across cities, with some locations contributing fewer active buyers    than others.
-— Customer Conversion Gap
+🔹 — Customer Conversion Gap
    Out of 200 registered customers, only 180 have placed orders, meaning 10% remain inactive.
 This indicates an untapped       revenue opportunity within the existing customer base.

 ---

 ## Recommendation
-— Seasonal Planning Strategy
+✅ — Seasonal Planning Strategy
    Treat December as a peak season and develop separate inventory, sales, and marketing forecasts for peak and non-peak        months to avoid overstocking and budgeting errors.
-— Profit-Focused Marketing
+✅ — Profit-Focused Marketing
    Increase promotional focus on Kitchen appliances since they generate stronger profit margins despite lower revenue than     Home appliances.
-— Address Loss-Making Products
+✅ — Address Loss-Making Products
    Review pricing strategies, renegotiate supplier costs, or bundle loss-making products with profitable items to prevent      further erosion of overall profit.
-— Encourage Higher Spending Per Order
+✅ — Encourage Higher Spending Per Order
    Introduce bundle offers, upselling strategies, and promotional incentives to maintain higher average order values           throughout the year.
-— Improve Customer Retention
+✅ — Improve Customer Retention
    Implement loyalty programs, repeat-purchase discounts, and targeted follow-up campaigns to increase customer lifetime       value.
-— Target Underperforming Cities
+✅ — Target Underperforming Cities
    Run localized marketing campaigns and promotions in lower-performing cities to improve customer engagement and balance      revenue distribution.
-— Improve Customer Activation
+✅ — Improve Customer Activation
-Launch targeted promotions and onboarding incentives to convert inactive customers into active buyers and increase overall revenue.
+   Launch targeted promotions and onboarding incentives to convert inactive customers into active buyers and increase          verall revenue.

 ---